Molybius/ProjectTableau/README.md

 This repo contains all related data and informations for the Project Tableau of the Ironhack Data Analytics Bootcamp March 2020.

-_Important: I've failed several times to publish the Tableau story via the Software (using full version 2020.1).
+_Important: I've failed several times to publish the Tableau story via the Software (I am using the full version 2020.1).
 After some research online the problem seems to be on the software suppliers side since I encountered exactly the same problems as described in following thread: https://community.tableau.com/thread/286376 .
-I was able to save the story as a powerpoint presentation which I added to the data folder as well as the native Tableau file._
+I was able to locally save the story as a powerpoint presentation which I added to the data folder as well as the native Tableau file._

 # Description
 ## Data handling